 Clean your bike, and look over it.
 Check your chain for links that might be stiff or showing wear, and give it a good clean and re-lube.
 Check all bearings for play, and wipe the frame down to look for damage.
 Check your pad wear.

-Don’t forget your cleats – they’re out of site, but losing a cleat, or a bolt, is a guaranteed way to make your day less fun.
+Don’t forget your cleats – they’re out of sight, but losing a cleat, or a bolt, is a guaranteed way to make your day less fun.

 What spares should I take to the race?

 Anything specific for your bike.
-That includes bearings for your hubs, bottom bracket and headset, spokes and nipples to suit your wheels, a set of your tyres, the grips you like, spare cleats for your pedal system, the right brake pads, a matching chain (and even cassette and jockey wheels).
+That includes bearings for your hubs, bottom bracket and headset, spokes and nipples to suit your wheels, a set of your tyres plus sealant and valves, the grips you like, spare cleats for your pedal system, the right brake pads, a matching chain (and even cassette and jockey wheels).
 It wouldn’t be crazy to take some handlebars and a saddle too – these sorts of things can break in a crash.

 The most important thing is being familiar with your gear.
 Have your bike serviced in advance of going, by your local and trusted shop who know what you’re off to do, and understand the demands of the race.
 Don’t make last minute changes to your setup or equipment.
 The mechanics at the race are excellent, but no one likes attending to problems that could have been avoided.